Extractivism: Neo-extractivism in Ecuador

-Impacts of extractivism
+Impacts of Extractivism

 Economic benefits

-Neo-extractivism is seen as an opportunity for successful development in many areas of the developing world.
 Demand for extracted resources on the global market has allowed this industry to expand.
 Since the year 2000, there has been a substantial rise in global demand and value for raw materials – this has contributed to steadily high prices.
-Neo-extractivism has therefore been seen as a tool for economically advancing developing countries that are rich in natural resources by participating in this market.
+Extractivism has therefore been seen as a tool for economically advancing developing countries that are rich in natural resources by participating in this market.

-It is argued that the emergence of this industry in the neo-liberal context has allowed extractivism to contribute to stabilizing growth rates, increasing direct foreign investment, diversifying local economies, expanding the middle class and reducing poverty.
+It is argued that the emergence of this industry in the neo-liberal context has enabled extractivism to stabilize growth rates, increase direct foreign investment, diversify local economies, expand the middle class, and reduce poverty.
 This is done by using surplus revenue to invest in development projects such as expanding social programs and infrastructure.
-Overall, extraction based economies are seen as long-term development projects that guarantee a robust economic foundation.
+Overall, extraction-based economies are seen as long-term development projects that guarantee a robust economic foundation.
 It has created a new hegemonic order that closely intertwines with the dominant capitalist system of the world.
 The green economy has emerged as an economic model in response to the arising tensions between the economy and the environment.
 Extractivism is one of the many issues that exist at this intersection between the economy and the environment.

-Increasingly, policy tools such as corporate social responsibility mechanisms and increased government involvement are being used to mitigate the negative implications of neo-extractivism and make it a more effective development model.
+Increasingly, policy tools such as corporate social responsibility mechanisms and increased government involvement are being used to mitigate the negative implications of extractivism and make it a more effective development model.

 Environmental consequences

 One of the main consequences of extractivism is the toll that it takes on the natural environment.
-Due to the scale extraction takes place on; several renewable resources are becoming non-renewable.
-This means that the environment is incapable of renewing its resources as quickly as the rate they are extracted at.
-It is often falsely assumed that technological advancements will enable resources to renew more effectively and as a result make raw material extraction more sustainable.
+Due to the scale of extraction, several renewable resources are becoming non-renewable.
+This means that the environment is incapable of renewing its resources as quickly as the rate at which they are extracted.
+It is often falsely assumed that technological advancements will enable resources to renew more effectively and, as a result, make raw material extraction more sustainable.
 The environment often must compensate for overproduction driven by high demand.
 Global climate change, soil depletion, loss of biodiversity and contamination of fresh water are some of the environmental issues that extractivism contributes to.
 As well, extraction produces large amounts of waste such as toxic chemicals and heavy metals that are difficult to dispose of properly.
 To what degree humans have a right to take from the environment for developmental purposes is a topic that continues to be debated.